 The Duke University SOM is pleased to offer a new standing pilot grant mechanism jointly offered by the Office of Biomedical and Graduate Education (OBGE) and the Precision Genomics Collaboratory to support Ph.D. students who are broadly involved in the genomics/omics sciences.
 This includes basic (i.e. preclinical genetic models, molecular genetics, genome editing, transcriptional regulation, disease genomics/omics), translational (i.e. biomarker discovery, genetic epidemiology, omics profiling), and clinical (i.e. biomarker translation, genomics implementation, biorepository/cohort building) sciences.
 These grants are intended to be broadly used to support work that would not otherwise be funded through traditional mechanisms or are not otherwise able to be funded through the Ph.D. student’s current program/PI.

 Grants will be for $2000 per individual, with three awards given per funding cycle.
 Scoring considerations will include: (1) merit (i.e. scientific premise for proposed experiments, unique educational opportunities, etc.); (2) need (i.e. line of investigation or educational opportunity would not otherwise be financially supported); and (3) potential output (i.e. leading to new funding, would enable a new line of investigation, would lead to new collaborations, etc.).
+Applicants should also include generally how the funds will be used (a detailed budget is not necessary).

 Funds must be used within six months of award and a brief (one paragraph) written summary describing how the funds were used must be submitted at award end.